mtumilowicz/rust-rocket-workshop/README.txt

                 }
                 ```
             * solution: box it
+    * conditionally implement a trait for any type that implements another trait
+        * example: `impl<T: Display> ToString for T`
 * useful traits
     * some of them Rust can automatically implement for you with `#[derive]` attribute
+        * attributes are metadata about pieces of Rust code
         * example: `#[derive(Copy, Clone, Debug, PartialEq)]`
     * `Clone`
         * deep copy: expensive, in both time and memory